neoforged/.github/primers/26.1/index.md

 - `net.minecraft.gametest.framework`
     - `GameTestHelper#assertBlockPresent` now has an overload that only takes in the block to check for
     - `GameTestServer#create` now takes in an `int` for the number of times to run all matching tests
+    - `TestData` now takes in an `int` for the number of blocks padding around the test
 - `net.minecraft.network.chat.LastSeenMessages#EMPTY` is now final
 - `net.minecraft.network.protocol.game.ServerboundContainerClickPacket` now takes in a `ContainerInput` instead of a `ClickType`
 - `net.minecraft.resources.RegistryDataLoader#load` now returns a `CompletableFuture` of the frozen registry access